neovim/packspec/README.md

 - Must be able to check the current version of `Neovim` and warn on incompatibility
 - Must be able to retrieve and manage the specified versions of dependencies transitively, starting from user-specified packages
 - Must either be able to solve for compatible versions of dependency packages across all dependency relationships, or warn users if using a potentially inconsistent version resolution strategy (e.g. picking the first specified version of a dependency).
-- Must be able to remove dependencies when they are no longer required (transitively) by any user-specified packages
+- [optional] remove dependencies when they are no longer required (transitively) by any user-specified packages

 ## Managing external dependencies

 - Must be able to check for the existence of a corresponding executable on the user's system
-- Version checking is optional
+- [optional] check the version constraints and warn the user if the external dependency are incompatible